 Again, this just isn't true.
+There are lots of counties in "Every county surrounding Montgomery County has either decreased their groundwater pumping or kept it constant."

-There are lots of counties in Texas with a lower managed available groundwater (MAG) than Montgomery County.
+Texas with a lower managed available groundwater (MAG) than Montgomery County.
 Montgomery County actually has the fourth highest MAG out of the 20 counties in our region.

 Equally false is the claim that Montgomery County is somehow unique in how it manages its aquifers.
-Every groundwater district in the Gulf Coast region and the two subsidence districts all have the same goal for the Gulf Coast aquifer - namely, to reduce groundwater pumpage to levels that do not result in further water-level declines.
+Every groundwater district in the counties surrounding Montgomery County, including the two subsidence districts, all have the same goal for the Gulf Coast aquifer - namely, to reduce groundwater pumpage to levels that do not result in further water-level declines.
 The regulatory and permitting procedures for each district are not identical, but their management goals are.
+Figures 2 and 3 below show how counties surrounding Montgomery County have either decreased their groundwater pumping or kept it constant.